prettier/prettier-vscode/README.md

 ## Prettier resolution

 This extension will use prettier from your project's local dependencies.
 Should prettier not be installed locally with your project's dependencies, a copy will be bundled with the extension.

-## Contribute

-Feel free to open issues or PRs!

-### Running extension

--   Open this repository inside VSCode
--   Debug sidebar
--   `Launch Extension`

-### Running tests

-Tests open a VSCode instance and load `./testProject` as root workspace.

--   Open this repository inside VSCode
--   Debug sidebar
--   `Launch Tests`

-OR

-Without having an instance VSCode running (or it won't start) `npm run test`